LuayAlali/LuayAlali/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: luayalali@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: <strong>Once upon a time, I would walk up to group of 40-50 people and guide them through a workout.
+- ⚡ Fun fact: <strong>Once upon a time, I would walk up to a group of 40-50 people and guide them through a workout.
 All while participating in the workout myself.
 I did this for many years.</strong>